 Frequently Asked Questions

-We sometimes monitor messages sent between members for fraud, abuse, spam, and other policy violations.
+We may monitor messages (together with any attachments) sent between members for fraud, abuse, spam, illegal content, and other policy violations.
 We keep a copy of all communications which can be used to help in these circumstances.

 While we understand members may wish to keep communications private, if you contact members through channels other than eBay, we can't help if problems arise.